-It is necessary to configure the system before the tests can be executed.
-The process requires PHP, the PHPUnit phar file and a configuration file.
+It is necessary to configure the editor before the tests can be executed.
+The process requires PHP, the PHPUnit package and a PHPUnit configuration file.

-- The vendor directory, usually created by composer.
+- From the vendor directory, usually created by composer.

 Test Explorer View